LaurettaNg/LaurettaNg/README.md

 # About Me

-With a **PhD in Animal Breeding and Genetics**, I have extensive experience working with large datasets, applying advanced statistical methods, and solving complex problems in the context of genetics and breeding.
+With a **PhD in Animal Breeding and Quantitative Genetics**, I have extensive experience working with large datasets, applying advanced statistical methods, and solving complex problems in the context of genetics and breeding.
 ### My areas of expertise include :
 Data Science & Machine Learning: Predictive modeling, regression analysis, clustering, time series analysis, neural networks, and deep learning.